Title (JP): Eiyuu Densetsu: Kuro no Kiseki II -CRIMSON SiN- (英雄伝説 黎の軌跡II -CRIMSON SiN-)

 Kuro II also introduces a scan mode which is used in several story sequences to look for clues, but can also used to look for fishing spots and the currency used to unlock costumes and other items in Märchen Garten.
 The currency type typically does not respawn, meaning that the player no longer has to scan for items once clearing out a map, but the first visit to a map results in the good old dilemma of “why should the player ever not be using detective mode”.
 While it feels like it is intended to be an incentive to explore, it is definitely detracting to a player who intended on exploring to begin with.

-The L.G.C. alignment system from the first game, in which the player’s decisions on how to resolve various situations affect an alignment gauge (Low, Gray, and Chaos), also returns, but aside from unlocking certain items it has no effect on the flow of the story at all.
+The L.G.C. alignment system from the first game, in which the player’s decisions on how to resolve various situations affect an alignment gauge (Law, Gray, and Chaos), also returns, but aside from unlocking certain items it has no effect on the flow of the story at all.
 The game also cuts down on Connect Events, which are now only available at two points in the entire game.

 Unfortunately, while the game has been improved tremendously system-wise, many fans of the series are drawn in by the story and characters, and some might feel disappointed by what Kuro no Kiseki II has to offer.
 Very little of the events in the game have anything to do with the series’ overarching plot, and the main antagonists are mostly very weak.
-The reveals of several mysterious identities feel quite silly too.
+The reveals of several secret identities feel quite silly too.

 Story-wise, this is without doubt one of the weakest entries in the entire Trails series.
-This is not to say that it is bad, only that it is less satisfying than most of the other games.
+This is not to say that it is bad, however, only that it is less satisfying than most of the other games.
 On the plus side, this game too does not end on a cliffhanger, with its self-contained story being resolved within itself.
 It should also be noted the game is also a bit shorter than recent ones, with this reviewer clocking in at precisely 90 hours when doing everything and including the postgame content and hours of dungeon crawling in the Märchen Garten, as opposed to most of the recent Trails games taking 100-120 hours each.

 While the Trails series’ transition to its new phase had a rocky start with technical issues and balance problems in the first Kuro no Kiseki, Kuro no Kiseki II has managed to deal with the vast majority of said problems in a satisfying way.
 Technical issues are mostly gone, and the battle system has been massively improved.
 It is unfortunate that the story is a bit less interesting than usual, but the game is still a great romp nevertheless.